Kitchen countertops install with an almost invisible seam

 And of course, if the length of a countertop is longer than that of the slab it will require a seam, and that is our first reason.

 Secondly, some types of granite have distinct veining also known as “flow”.
-In the case of marble, veining is an integral part of the stone and is even one of the main beautifying agents of it.
+In the case of marble, veining is an integral part of the stone and is even one of the main beautifying agents.
 Back to the reason for seaming, in case two slabs have to be joined, seaming becomes necessary as the patterns need to be aligned for visual continuity and aesthetics.

 How is seam-sealed?